OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 //  * writing to an lcd screen
 //    * using the i2c protocol -->

-In this experiment, we will be building on the previous experiment by writing to an LCD screen using the I2C protocol.
+In this experiment, we will be building on the previous experiment by adding an LCD screen to display the measured temperature.

+// TODO: add to this intro, LAZAR fill in more here
+// TODO: recommend that they do the previous experiment first!

 <!-- lcd -->
 ```{r child = '../../shared/lcd.md'}